 Those school leaders with healthy EQs show and communicate empathy in working with others during emotionally charged contexts.
 They will hit the pause button to avoid being reactive and impulsive and instead emerge thoughtful and considered when interacting with others.

 And they will use their emotional intelligence to positively influence the moods and emotions of others in the school community.

 On the flipside of the EQ coin, the emotionally tone deaf school leader often refuses to listen to others’ point of view, tends to be somewhat surprised when their comments are taken the wrong way by others, and often feel completely and unfairly misunderstood.

 The good news is that while IQ might be largely determined by genetics, EQ can be learned, developed, and refined – and it starts by school leaders undergoing their own informal assessment of their emotional smarts.

 A bit like a well-rounded curriculum can deliver long-term results, a concerted effort to become more emotionally intelligent is worth the effort.

-• Professor Gary Martin is chief executive officer, the Australian Institute of Management WA
+• Professor Gary Martin is chief executive officer at the Australian Institute of Management WA